productmindset/site/content/pages/about.md

 ---
 isPage: true
-title: About
+templateKey: page
 path: about
-templateKey: page
+title: About
 heroTitle: ABOUT
-heroSubtitle: Built for and by ...
+heroSubtitle: 'Built for and by:'
 heroIsVideo: false
 ---
 ### Built for